Composting & Landscaping

 Landscape recycling not only eliminates the cost, fuel consumption and carbon emissions of transporting bags and bundles of landscape material but provides nutrient-rich resources for the home landscape.
 Best practices for recycling landscape waste at home include composting, leaving grass clippings on the lawn, mulching leaves and chipping woody material.
-Information about each of these practices is explored further in the Composting & Landscaping section within the Environmental Guidelines section of this website.

 Closing the Landscape Loop

 Many residents are opting out of having their landscape waste hauled off but are instead recycling some, or even all, of their landscape resources at home.
-Landscape resources, such as trimmings, grass clippings and fallen leaves, have the potential to provide nutrients to growing plants and increase the soil’s water retention while suppressing weeds and cutting down the need for chemical treatments.
-Depending on the desired use of your landscape resources, a little more work may be involved, such as starting a composting area, or perhaps, a lot less work such as skipping the work of bagging grass clippings.
+Landscape resources, such as trimmings, grass clippings, and fallen leaves, have the potential to provide nutrients to growing plants and increase the soil’s water retention while suppressing weeds and cutting down the need for chemical treatments.
+Depending on the desired use of your landscape resources, a little more work may be involved, such as starting a composting area, or perhaps, a lot less work such as skipping the task of bagging grass clippings.

-The urban myth that grass clippings cause thatch build-up simply is not true.
+The urban myth that grass clippings cause thatch build-up is not true.
 Thatch is primarily composed of grass parts that contain slowly decomposing lignin.
 Lignin is predominantly present in the lower portions of the grass plant, not at the top of the shoot.
-Grass clippings break down in the lawn within a few days and release nutrients back into the soil.
+Grass clippings break down on the lawn within a few days and release nutrients back into the soil.
 Up to 4 pounds of usable organic nitrogen, a pound of phosphorous and three pounds of potassium are in 100 pounds of grass clippings.
 In fact, 25% of your lawn’s fertilizer needs can be met by leaving grass clippings on the lawn, reducing the need for supplemental fertilizers.